cogent3/iqtree2/docker/README.md

 `-d`

 NB: If you have the flag -rm in your docker run command, the container will be removed when it exits.
-This is not what you want if you are running the container in detached mode.
+This is not what you want if you want the container to persist.
 So, if you are running the container in detached mode, you should remove the -rm flag from the docker run command.

 You will need to find the container ID to subsequently attach to the container.
 To do this, run the following command:

-`docker ps`
+`docker ps -all`

-This will list all running containers.
+This will list all running/stopped containers.
 Find the container ID for the container you want to attach to.

+If it is stopped, you will need to start it using the following command:

+`docker start <container_id>`

 Then, run the following command to attach to the container:

 `docker attach <container_id>`